webbhuset/pipeline/docs/introduction.rst

 database.

 Of course you could just write a normal PHP function, but Pipeline handles all function chaining for you, and makes it easier to understand the flow of data at a glance.
-Compare the following
-functions:
+Additionally every Pipeline function is lazy, meaning you (usually) don't have to worry about large amount of data.
+Compare the following functions:

 .. code-block:: php